 The recipe also calls for dairy butter, cheese, and cream, which were all easy to replace with vegan items.
 For the cream, I blended 1/4 cup of overnight-soaked cashews with 1/2 cup of So Delicious unsweetened coconut milk.
 My cheese was (ground) Follow Your Heart Mozzarella Shreds, which I got on sale for $2.49!
 I don't know how much vegan cheeses cost where you live, but at our local grocery store both Daiya and Follow Your Heart cost almost five bucks per bag of shreds, so when I saw them on sale for $3.49 AND each bag had a $1 off coupon stuck to it, I had to stock up!
 Now we have two in the fridge and two in the freezer for later.
 I love getting a good deal!

 The mozzarella shreds worked beautifully in this recipe.
 The mildness of the cheese and the smooth cashew cream toned down the strong flavor of the Brussels sprouts.
-If you're a Brussels sprouts hater, this gratin will turn you into a sprouts lover!
+If you're a Brussels sprouts hater, I guarantee that this gratin will turn you into a sprouts lover!
 OK, that's a massive lie.
 Sorry.

-If you do hate stinky sprouts, allow me to whip out this photo of a cute bunny to help wipe that look of "just sucked a lemon" off your face.
+If you do hate stinky sprouts, allow me to whip out this photo of a cute bunny to help wipe that look of disgust off your face.